 The proceeds will not be taxed if you name a person as the life insurance policy beneficiary.
 So with that said, if you are a beneficiary inheriting a death benefit from a life insurance policy, the proceeds are most likely tax-free.

 Interest Earned Over Time

-If the beneficiaries receive the life insurance proceeds after a period of time, the interest earned over time is taxable, not the original benefit.
+If the beneficiaries receive the life insurance proceeds after some time, the interest earned over time is taxable, not the original benefit.

 Federal Estate Taxes and Inheritance Taxes

-When you name the estate as your beneficiary, you surrender the contract’s benefit of naming a real person and subject the financial instrument to probate, a legal procedure for distributing assets after death.
+When you name the estate as your beneficiary, you surrender the contract’s benefit of naming a natural person and subject the financial instrument to probate, a legal procedure for distributing assets after death.
 Giving belongings to your estate also raises the value of your estate, possibly resulting in very high inheritance taxes.

 IRS Code Section 2042 states that if the proceeds are payable to your estate, either directly or indirectly, or to named beneficiaries if you had any “incidents of ownership” in the policy at the time of death, the value of life insurance benefits insuring your life is included in your gross estate.

 Can you get life insurance on anyone?
 Yes, you can.
-If you want your life insurance death benefit to avoid taxes, you need to transfer ownership of the policy to another person or entity.
+If you want your life insurance death benefit to avoid taxes, you must transfer ownership of the policy to another person or entity.